alexsanjoseph/alexsanjoseph.github.io/_posts/2016-03-09-comparing-dataframes-in-r-using-comparedf.md

 ## Basic Comparison
 Now let's compare the performance of the students across the years.
-The grouping variables is the _Student_ columns.
-We will ignore the _Division_ columns and assume that the student names are unique across divisions.
-In this sub-example, if a student appears in two division, he has studied in both of them.
+The grouping variables is the _Student_ column.
+We will ignore the _Division_ column and assume that the student names are unique across divisions.
+In this sub-example, if a student appears in two divisions, he/she has studied in both of them.